-- Ackroyd & Harvey – Sculpture, photography, ecology and biology are disciplines that intersect in Ackroyd & Harvey’s time-based work, often reflecting scientific and environmental concerns and revealing an intrinsic bias towards process and event .
+2.15-2.45 Ackroyd & Harvey – Sculpture, photography, ecology and biology are disciplines that intersect in Ackroyd & Harvey’s time-based work, often reflecting scientific and environmental concerns and revealing an intrinsic bias towards process and event.
 They will be talking about their latest ash inspired art work in the AONB Kent.

-- David Lovelace – Landscape historian and digital mapping expert will look at overlaying historical and current maps and Landsat imagery using data from the first stage of the digital AshScape Photographic Survey.
+2.00-2.45 David Lovelace – Landscape historian and digital mapping expert will look at overlaying historical and current maps, old air photos as well as the use of freely available LIDAR for archaeology.
+He will also be showing how tree photos an be incorporated into a Geographic Information System (GIS) using some of the initial data from the first stage of the digital AshScape Photographic Survey.